cmichaelgraham/aurelia-typescript/README.md

 ## just use it - visual studio (using requirejs amd module loader)

 1. run visual studio
-2. open solution in `skel-nav-esri-vs-ts`
+2. open solution in `skel-nav-require-vs-ts`
 3. run solution using chrome

 ## just use it - gulp